sssolid/Crown-Nexus/crown_deploy/README.md

 - Jinja2 for templating
 - Pydantic for data validation
 - Structlog for structured logging
-- Access to the `server-analyzer.sh` script
+- SSH access to the target servers

 ## Installation